whanake-music/denon-prime-4-analysis/README.md

 - `04` - Number of SysEx bytes left to send before the `f7` footer
 - `<visible elements A>` - See table below
 - `<visible elements B>` - See table below
+- `00` - Album artwork index (Requires images to be loaded onto jog wheels, which hasn't been figured out yet)
 - `<text to display>` - See list below for possible values
 - `f7` - SysEx footer